 Suppose you consider the numbers in other social media channels.
 Marketing on social media is a must for your affiliate marketing business.

-A good way to use a Facebook page is to create your page around a specific theme or topic.
+An excellent way to use a Facebook page is to create your page around a specific theme or topic.
 For instance, if your page is in the writing service category, your content should focus on improving the writing skills of your followers.

 To make them better writers.